-Come on, join us!
-The Whirlybird Little BIG FUN Festival 2019 has been created as part of a 5 day celebration and exploration of South Louisiana and Acadiana culture.
+The first Whirlybird Little BIG FUN Festival was created as part of a 5 day celebration and exploration of South Louisiana and Acadiana culture.
 First, we had already planned for 30+ cultural enthusiasts from Vancouver, British Colombia to join us for the “Highly Motivated By Fun Excursion“.
 Then, it became obvious how to include our friends and neighbors.
 Come, join us for 4 nights of Big Fun and dancing at The South’s Premiere Underground Honky Tonk.

 The Whirlybird and The Highly Motivated By Fun Excursion invites you to join us for the Big Fun.
 We have an amazing line up.
 Check it out!
 And – it is all happening AT THE WHIRLYBIRD!
 Come help us celebrate our meaningful and exciting lives in Acadiana. $10 Tickets per event will be available on EventBrite and “At The Door“.
 Click on the the titles below for EventBrite tickets.
 Come once, come twice, come three times, come 4 times – multiply the fun!
 It may be little, but it’s BIG FUN!
 Tuesday – Friday, Jan.
 15 – 18